<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1112675212849983&amp;ev=PageView&amp;noscript=1">

 What is HIPAA?

-Signed by the former U.S president Bill Clinton, the Health Insurance Portability and Accountability Act (HIPAA) is a federal law established in 1996.
+Signed by the former U.S President Bill Clinton, the Health Insurance Portability and Accountability Act (HIPAA) is a federal law established in 1996.
 The U.S. government set it in place to ensure that there would be a regulated national standard in how healthcare institutions in the country safeguard patient health information.

-Unless the laws of the involved state are classified as more stringent than HIPAA, this act can override other legislations involving the safety of a patient’s medical information.
-Through this, medical facilities can’t disclose private information regarding your medical accounts without your prior knowledge or consent.
+Unless the laws of the involved state are classified as more stringent than HIPAA, this act can override other legislation involving the safety of a patient's medical information.
+Through this, medical facilities can't disclose private information regarding your medical accounts without your prior knowledge or consent.

 What is HIPAA Compliance?